Leadership Development

 Alumni Key Award

-Awarded to a graduating senior for exceptional academic achievement and a demonstration of ongoing commitment to leadership and service to the School of General Studies community.
+Awarded to a graduating senior and student completing the Postbac Premed Program for exceptional academic achievement and a demonstration of ongoing commitment to leadership and service to the School of General Studies community.
 The Alumni Key Award is officially conferred at the School of General Studies Class Day ceremony and the Postbac Premed Class Day ceremony.

 Campbell Award